 From Shimizu Port, you can reach there in 20 minutes on foot.
 (5-10 minutes by car)

-As access is very good from both JR station and Shimizu Port, it is recommended to visit there if you come to Shimizu and you are interested in seafoods or local fish market.
+As the access is very good from both JR station and Shimizu Port, it is recommended to visit here if you come to Shimizu and you are interested in seafoods or local fish market.

 Do you know that Shimizu Port boasts Japan’s biggest catch of tuna?

-This is well known to Japanese, so many tourists come to Shimizu to enjoy fresh tuna and seafoods.
+This is well known to Japanese, so many tourists come to Shimizu to enjoy fresh tuna and seafood.

 If you are planning to visit this market on weekend lunch time, please note there might be many visitors not only tourists but also local people around Shimizu.

 Please check prices.
-You will be surprised because their prices are much cheaper than you are expecting.
+You will be surprised because their prices are much cheaper than you expect.

 This fish market is consisted with 2 areas.